menotti/playground-41d1904q/markdowns/intro.md

 ## History

 In last years CPUs have reached some physical and power limitations, so CPU speeds don't have a noticeable improvement in Ghz.
-As computation requirements continues increasing, CPU designers decided to solve this problem with two solutions:
+As computation requirements continues increasing, CPU designers decided to solve this problem with three solutions:

 -  Adding more cores.
 This way Operating Systems can distribute running application among different cores.
 Also programs can create multiple threads to maximize core usage.
 -  Adding vector operations to each core.
 This solution allows to execute the same instructions to a vector of data.
 This can only be done at application level.